Cristina, could you tell us how you joined Sener?

 Can you share any anecdote or experience that highlights some pros of working in the same company as other members of your family?

-There are many anecdotes that I’m sure I wouldn’t know how to convey exactly, but without a doubt I’d say that it means listening to people talk about these people, mainly my father and my cousin, who are the ones who have built their professional careers at Sener.
-I like to hear what people say about them, how they say it, and the affection and appreciation they convey.
-It is touching.
-It is a privilege.
+There are many anecdotes that I’m sure I wouldn’t know how to convey exactly, but without a doubt I’d say that it means hearing people talk about my father and my cousin, who built their professional careers at Sener.
+I enjoy hearing what people say about them, how they say it, and the affection and appreciation they convey.
+It is touching and a privilege.

 How do you manage the dynamic between family and professional relationships at work?

-I think I am very fortunate to be able to share part of the profession with them.
-In a more day-to-day context, I think this dynamic flows very naturally.
-We maintain very clear perimeters on the professional side and on the family side, it’s easy.
-Anecdotally, I can say that my father, at more than 80 years of age, is still interested in what we do.
-He still asks about Sener, about the work we do, about the changes and about the people he knows.
+I feel very fortunate to share part of the profession with them.
+On a day-to-day basis, this dynamic flows naturally.
+We maintain clear boundaries between the professional and family sides, which makes it easy.
+Anecdotally, my father, at over 80 years old, is still interested in what we do.
+He asks about Sener, our work, the changes, and the people he knows.

 I expect Sener to be ambitious in the projects it undertakes.
 That this ambition applies to technological solutions, but also to people and to the legacy and significance we want to leave in the world around us and in society.
 As an example, I am very encouraged to see how the use of AI is being promoted in many areas of business, with initiatives such as the IA Lab.
-AI is going to change the way we do engineering, and to see that Sener is strongly committed to this technology as an asset for the future of our engineering is certainly exciting.
+AI will change how we do engineering, and Sener’s strong commitment to this technology as an asset for the future of our engineering is exciting.

-From an organisational point of view, I believe that all achievements are based on teams.
-As I see the future, our challenge in large and ambitious projects will be to build cohesive groups with common goals, speaking with one voice and expressing a team spirit.
-To do this, it is essential to build values; I believe we must work to facilitate this context.
-I believe that I can best contribute to this through effort, commitment, generosity and, I repeat, a strong awareness of the importance of the team.
+From an organisational perspective, I believe all achievements are based on teams.
+Our challenge in large, ambitious projects will be to build cohesive groups with shared goals, speaking with one voice and expressing team spirit.
+To do this, we must foster a context that builds values.
+I believe I can contribute through effort, commitment, generosity, and a strong awareness of the importance of the team.

 As I see the future, where we have large and ambitious projects, our challenge will be to build cohesive groups with shared objectives.